 The microorganism responsible for 50 deaths and widespread illness when it contaminated Milwaukee’s drinking water supply in 1993, is almost completely resistant to chlorine.

-Causes gastronintestinal compllications, somethimes referred to as beaver-fever, and is also highly resistant to chlorine.
+Causes gastronintestinal complications, sometimes referred to as beaver-fever, and is also highly resistant to chlorine.

 For those of you that like a slightly more in-depth explanation of how the UV works the following will be useful.
 It also extends the use of UV from drinking water into Industrial applications.

 Light is electromagnetic radiation or radiant energy traveling in the form of waves.
 Ultraviolet (UV) energy is found in the electromagnetic spectrum between visible light and x-rays and can best be described as invisible radiation.
-The energy employed for UV water treatment is further categorized into two primary levels measured as wavelengths - 254nm and 185nm, where nm=1/1000 of a micron.
+The energy employed for UV water treatment is further categorised into two primary levels measured as wavelengths – 254nm and 185nm, where nm=1/1000 of a micron.
 For disinfection and ozone applications, the 254nm wavelength is utilized.
-For TOC reduction and chlorine destruction applications a unique wavelength is utilized.
+For TOC (Total Oxidizable Carbon) reduction and chlorine destruction applications a unique wavelength is utilised.

 The UV light penetrates the outer cell wall of the microorganism, passes through the cell body, reaches the DNA (deoxyribonucleic acid) and alters the genetic material.
 The microorganisms are thereby destroyed in a non-chemical manner.
 The 254nm UV light is also used to destroy residual ozone present in a water stream.
 The 185nm UV light, utilized in TOC reduction applications, decomposes the organic molecules.
 The 185nm light carries more energy than the 254nm light.
 The 185nm light generates hydroxyl (OH·) free radicals from water molecules.